Namib-Naukluft National Park

-At 19,215 mi² (49,768 km²), Namib-Naukluft is one of the largest parks in the entire world.
-It is named after the Namib Desert, the world’s oldest desert, but also contains savannah grasslands, gypsum and quartz plains, granite mountains, an estuarine lagoon and wetlands, a canyon, and of course, enormous sand dunes.
-The most famous sand dunes are located at Sossusvlei, including “Big Daddy” at an incredible 1,100 ft (325 ).
-Though requiring a strenuous 60 to 90-minute trek, reaching the top affords a photogenic, eerie view of the “Dead Vlei” – a white pan containing scattered skeletons of acacias that perished over 800 years ago.
+At 19,215 mi², Namib-Naukluft is one of the largest parks in the entire world.
+This Namibian national park is named after the Namib Desert, the world’s oldest desert, but also contains savannah grasslands, gypsum and quartz plains, granite mountains, an estuarine lagoon and wetlands, a canyon, and of course, enormous sand dunes.
+The most famous sand dunes are located at Sossusvlei, including “Big Daddy” at an incredible 1,100 ft.
+Reaching the top affords a photogenic, eerie view of the “Dead Vlei” – a white pan containing scattered skeletons of acacias that perished over 800 years ago.
 Make sure to arrive early: the sunrise paints the dunes with beautiful hues of red and orange.

-Though very arid and seemingly inhospitable, the park is actually a viable biome of desert-adapted flora and fauna, thanks to the condensation from Atlantic Ocean sea mists.
+Though very arid and seemingly inhospitable, the park is actually a viable biome of desert-adapted flora and fauna.
+This is thanks to the condensation from Atlantic Ocean sea mists.
 Such unique creatures include the Plamato gecko, shovel-nosed lizard, Namib golden mole, gemsbok (oryx), springbok, mountain zebra, and ostrich.
-Arguably the best way to experience this incredible landscape of endless dunes is on a hot-air balloon flight, followed by a delightful breakfast set up in the middle of the Namib Desert.
+Arguably the best way to experience this incredible landscape of endless dunes is on a hot-air balloon flight.